tesseract-ocr/tessdoc/Training-Tesseract-3.00–3.02.md

 Tesseract 3.0x is fully trainable.
 This page describes the training process, provides some guidelines on applicability to various languages, and what to expect from the results.

-[3rd Party training tools] (AddOns) are also available for training.
+[3rd Party training tools](https://github.com/tesseract-ocr/tesseract/wiki/AddOns) are also available for training.

-Please check the list of [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages)  for which traineddata is already available as of release 3.04 before embarking on training.
+Please check the list of languages for which [traineddata](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) is already available as of release 3.04 before embarking on training.

 # Background and Limitations